chinapedia/wikipedia.abstract.en/Page/Snake.md

 Venom

-Red_milk_snake.JPGs are often mistaken for coral snakes whose venom is deadly to humans.]]
+s are often mistaken for coral snakes whose venom is deadly to humans.]]

 Cobras, vipers, and closely related species use venom to immobilize, injure or kill their prey.
 The venom is modified saliva, delivered through fangs.[91]
 The fangs of 'advanced' venomous snakes like viperids and elapids are hollow to inject venom more effectively, while the fangs of rear-fanged snakes such as the boomslang merely have a groove on the posterior edge to channel venom into the wound.
 Snake venoms are often prey specific—their role in self-defense is secondary.[92]